-"[Spanking has] been generally regarded as an acceptable practice, and parents who use it tend to justify it as a separate thing from more severe forms of physical abuse," she said.
+'[Spanking has] been generally regarded as an acceptable practice, and parents who use it tend to justify it as a separate thing from more severe forms of physical abuse,' she said.

 Editor's note: This article was originally published on May 13, 2021.
 It has since been updated.

-Speaking to Bored Panda, the mother-of-two explained that she started making TikTok videos about six months into the pandemic mostly as a creative outlet and a way to spread information about mental health.
+Speaking to Bored Panda, the mother-of-two explained that she started making TikTok videos a few months ago into the pandemic mostly as a creative outlet and a way to spread information about mental health.
 "I noticed there was a growing interest in mental health and therapist creators on the platform and thought 'I could do that!'
 I also noticed the lack of diversity in popular creators and the dearth of content specifically centering BIPOC individuals speaking to the complexities of mental health within our cultures.
 I decided to take a stab at it and my platform grew pretty quickly," she explained.

 Coming to the study about how spanking affects brain development in children, Harvard researchers found that children who had been spanked had a greater neural response in multiple regions of the prefrontal cortex that typically respond to cues in the environment that tend to be consequential, such as a threat, and may affect decision-making and processing of situations.
 Their findings were in line with similar research conducted on children who had experienced severe violence, suggesting that "while we might not conceptualize corporal punishment to be a form of violence, in terms of how a child's brain responds, it's not all that different than abuse.
 It's more a difference of degree than of type," said Katie A. McLaughlin, John L. Loeb Associate Professor of the Social Sciences, director of the Stress & Development Lab in the Department of Psychology, and the senior researcher on the study.